 - Carry out a talent pool analysis.
-How can you capture the capabilities of the people working if you have no idea just what they are capable of?
+How can you capture the people working capabilities if you have no idea just what they are capable of?
 Once you determine what works within the role and what work is expected to be completed within that role.
-Succession planning, training & development all become clearer, and tied to the business goals.
+Succession planning, training & development all become clearer and tied to the business goals.

 - Ensure role filling, from top to bottom, with individuals with capability that matches each role.
-Putting the right people, with the right ability to handle complexity, that value the work, have the necessary skilled knowledge, contain the needed wisdom, and temperament to fill that role in those roles.
-Moving, de-selecting and possibly terminating people who are not able to be effective in that role, is tough; Especially when they were promoted for the wrong reasons.
+Putting the right people with the right ability to handle complexity, that value the work, have the necessary skilled knowledge, contain the needed wisdom, and temperament to fill that role in those roles.
+Moving, de-selecting, and possibly terminating people who cannot be effective in that role is tough; Especially when they were promoted for the wrong reasons.

 - Establish a compensation structure related to boundaries of the layer and level of work.
-Compensation that matches the felt ‘weight’ of the work shows respect and a system for compensation is understood.
-Similar work, that have similar time-spans and complexity are compensated similarly.
+Compensation that matches the felt ‘weight’ of the work shows respect, and a system for compensation is understood.
+Similar work that has similar time-spans and complexity are compensated similarly.

 What Do You Think?